theatallah/Budget-Vs-Forecast/README.md

 ## 1. Introduction:

-This is a project about cost and budget forecasting based on region, country and certain IT Departments
+This is a project about cost and budget forecasting based on region, country and certain IT Departments Using Power BI

 ## 2. Data Used: